Dictionnaire de la langue verte by Alfred Delvau

 This is a copyright-free edition.
 Knowledge should be free and accessible.

-2 months agoI came across this while browsing and it provides a comprehensive overview perfect for everyone.
-A valuable addition to my collection.
+5 months agoIf you enjoy this genre, it provides a comprehensive overview perfect for everyone.
+Truly inspiring.